emilyjspencer/Notes/data_visualization/README.md

 selectAll() - selects a group of elements and returns an array of HTML nodes for all the items in the document that match the input string

-e.g.
+The following selects all the anchor tags in a document:
 ```html
 const anchors = d3.selectAll("a");
 ```

-selects all the anchor tags in a document
+The following example selects all lis and replaces 'Example' with 'Hi'

 ```html<body>
   <ul>